Games & Quizzes

 /ˈhiriNG/

-faculty of perceiving sounds.
+A formal investigation into a criminal act.
 To be told or find out information or facts.

 /ˈmerēd/